SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ## branches

-Phonetics is traditionally divided into articulatory, acoustic and auditory phonetics. articulatory phonetics|production of speech sounds auditory phonetics|perception of speech sounds acoustic phonetics|acoustic effects on speech sounds
+Phonetics is traditionally divided into articulatory, acoustic and auditory phonetics.
+All of the three branches of phonetics are interested in phones in different ways.

+table:branch of phonetics|is concerned with what aspect of phones articulatory phonetics|production auditory phonetics|perception
+acoustic phonetics|acoustic effects

 # speech production

 ## distinctive features

+Distinctive features are a phonological classification of the phonetic concept of a phone.
 Natural class is a set of phonemes in a language that share certain distinctive features.
 Distinctive features are typically grouped into major class features, manner features, place features, and laryngeal features.